bazelbuild/rules_python/proposals/2018-10-25-selecting-between-python-2-and-3.md

 ## Abstract

 The "Python mode" configuration value controls whether Python 2 or Python 3 is used to run Python targets built by Bazel.
-This doc reviews the existing mechanisms for setting the Python mode (the "tri-state model") and describes a simplified mechanism that should replace it (the "boolean model").
+This design document reviews the existing mechanisms for setting the Python mode (the "tri-state model") and describes a simplified mechanism that should replace it (the "boolean model").

 Links to Github issues are given where applicable.
 See also [bazel #6444](https://github.com/bazelbuild/bazel/issues/6444) for a tracking list of Python mode issues.